3mdeb/conferences/2024/OSFC/enabling_coreboot_on_talosII.md

 - PGPE - Pstate GPE, used for frequency/voltage control of cores and package as a whole

+#### Backup:

-Sforza has less I/O PPEs than shown on the diagram.
+Sforza (i.e. chip used by Talos) has less I/O PPEs than shown on the diagram, those are used mostly for OpenCAPI which isn't supported on Sforza,

 ---